- Windows Sandbox is a secure surrounding that detaches the running apps from the main system.

 1. Use the Windows optional features

-- In the Run dialog box, type optionalfeatures, then click on OK.
+2. In the Run dialog box that opened, type optionalfeatures, then click on OK.

-- Checkmark the Windows Sandbox option, then click on OK.
+4. Checkmark the option, then click on OK.

 2. Try PowerShell